Hiking & Biking

 For your safety, the speed limit is 10 mph and the maximum vehicle length is 25 feet.
 Vehicles pulling trailers are not allowed.
 Directional signs are located along the route and gates will be closed/locked for the public’s safety in areas where work is ongoing.
 Several “pull over” areas provide visitors a chance to stop along the drive.
 Stopping is limited to the pull over areas.
 A portion of the drive intersects with a multi-use trail (shown as the Lake Spur on the map inside the brochure below) and visitors are encouraged to carefully watch for hikers, bicycle riders and other users who will be sharing the road.

-Visit floridaswater.com for more info about District Lake Apopka North Shore and the Wildlife Drive.
+Find more info about Lake Apopka North Shore.